SilentVoid13/SyncDisBoi/README.md

 SyncDisBoi synchronization workflow goes like this:
 - if the destination playlist does not exist, SyncDisBoi will create a new playlist containing the synchronized songs
 - if the destination playlist already exists, SyncDisBoi will only add songs that are not already present
+- if the `--sync-likes` option is specified, SyncDisBoi will also synchronize likes
-- if the `--sync-likes` option is specified, SyncDisBoi will include liked songs in the synchronization process
+- if the `--like-all` option is specified, SyncDisBoi will like all synchonized songs on the destination platform

 By default, SyncDisBoi does not remove songs.
 This is a safety measure to prevent accidental data loss.
 Consequently, deleting a song on the source platform and syncing will not remove it from the destination playlist.